 Built over the top of an Islamic mosque, the cathedral features a mix of architectural styles, including Valencian Gothic and Renaissance, a grand and impressive interior, and even an organ from a Baroque renovation in 1733.

 If you are interested in getting in a little golf during your time in Spain, Orihuela should definitely be on your list of places to visit.

 There are five golf courses in close proximity to the city, all with high-quality facilities, idea for all skill levels:

 - Club de Golf Villamartin

-Orihuela also has its share of cultural attractions that make for a fun and insightful day trip.
-The former house of iconic poet Miguel Hernandez has been turned into a museum on his life, taking you on an interesting insight into the Spanish civil war and Hernandez’s persecution by the fascist regime.
+Orihuela has an appealing array of cultural attractions, for a fun and insightful day trip.
+The former house of poet Miguel Hernández has been turned into a museum about his life, taking you on an interesting journey through the Spanish Civil War and Hernández’s persecution by the Franco regime.

-It’s also worth paying a visit to the Episcopal Palace, where you will find the Diocesan Museum of Religious Art which includes paintings by Diego Velazquez and Sanchez Coello.
+Also well worth a visit is the Episcopal Palace, where you will find the Diocesan Museum of Religious Art – including paintings by Diego Velázquez and Alonso Sánchez Coello.